-This vast area is also home to the southern resident killer whales, transient orca, migrating humpback & gray whales, porpoise, dolphin, seals, sea lions, birds & many other diverse marine species.
+This vast area is also home to the southern resident killer whales, transient orca, migrating humpback & gray whales, porpoise, dolphin, seals, sea lions, birds and many other diverse marine species.

 The Importance of the Salish Sea

 The Salish Sea is home to the most diverse marine species & inhabitants in the world.
-All of this abundant marine life is made possible by the constant flow of nutrient rich waters which supply the ‘life-blood’ for all living things beneath the ocean’s surface.
-The following videos, produced by BBC, are perfect for illustrating in detail on how one of nature’s greatest events takes place.
+All of this abundant marine life is made possible by the constant flow of nutrient-rich waters which supply the ‘life-blood’ for all living things beneath the ocean’s surface.
+The following videos, produced by the BBC, are perfect for illustrating in detail how one of nature’s greatest events takes place.

 …its important role in the ocean.
-If after an Eagle Wing Tours eco-adventure out at sea you wish to experience first hand this world beneath the waves, we highly recommend a visit to the Shaw Ocean Discovery Centre out in Sidney, BC.
-The Discovery Centre is an aquarium and marine education centre that showcases the amazing ecosystem of the Salish Sea.
+If after an Eagle Wing Tours eco-adventure out at sea you wish to experience first hand this world beneath the waves, we highly recommend a visit to the Shaw Centre for the Salish Sea out in Sidney, BC.
+The centre is an aquarium and marine education centre that showcases the amazing ecosystem of the Salish Sea.
 They operate as a not-for-profit community facility that is self-supporting through donations, admission fees, and grants.
-The Shaw Ocean Discovery Centre is funded, governed and owned by the New Marine Centre Society.
+The Shaw Centre for the Salish Sea is funded, governed and owned by the New Marine Centre Society.

-Researchers at the Center for Whale Research have been tracking the southern resident population for over 30 years using very detailed photo identification.
-As a result of accurate ID reports, the southern residents have been seen as far south as central California, and as far north as the coast of Haida Gwaii (formerly Queen Charlotte Islands)… range and movements during the winter months.
+Researchers at the Center for Whale Research have been tracking the southern resident population since April 1976 using very detailed photo-identification.
+As a result of accurate ID reports, the southern residents have been seen as far south as central California, and as far north as the coast of Haida Gwaii (formerly Queen Charlotte Islands).